SwikritiT/swaglabs-playwright/README.md

 PLAYWRIGHT_HEADLESS=false npm run test:e2e
 ```

 > **Note:** Currently, tests are configured to run only in the `chromium` browser.
-Additional browsers can be added as needed.
+The steup for `firefox`, and `webkit` browser is also done in the config file but is commented.
+Please uncomment those lines if you want to run other browsers as well.
+One thing to note is depending on the operating system used extra host package installation might be necessary for correct browser to work

 ### 6. Run with a Single Worker